 When you sell a put, you’re taking a bullish bias on the trade.
-As a result, you’re doing the opposite of what you’re used to doing when buying calls and puts because you are short instead of long.
-That may take some time getting used to.
-Hence the need to practice in a paper trading account before you even dream about doing it live.
+As a result, you’re doing the opposite of what you’re used to when buying calls and puts because you are short instead of long.
+That may take some time to get used to.
+Hence, you must practice in a paper trading account before even dreaming about doing it live.